oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/monitoring-service/README.md

 V2VsY29tZTE=
 ```

-You need to add `RoleBinding` and `Role` for the namespace (accessns) under which the WebLogic Servers pods are running in the Kubernetes cluster.
+You need to add `RoleBinding` and `Role` for the namespace (oamns) under which the WebLogic Servers pods are running in the Kubernetes cluster.
 These are required for Prometheus to access the endpoints provided by the WebLogic Monitoring Exporters.
-The YAML configuration files for accessns namespace are provided in "${WORKDIR}/monitoring-service/manifests/".
+The YAML configuration files for oamns namespace are provided in "${WORKDIR}/monitoring-service/manifests/".

-If you are using namespace other than `accessns`, update the namespace details in `prometheus-roleBinding-domain-namespace.yaml` and `prometheus-roleSpecific-domain-namespace.yaml`.
+If you are using namespace other than `oamns`, update the namespace details in `prometheus-roleBinding-domain-namespace.yaml` and `prometheus-roleSpecific-domain-namespace.yaml`.

 Perform the below steps for enabling Prometheus to collect the metrics from the WebLogic Monitoring Exporter:

 ```
 $ cd ${WORKDIR}/monitoring-service/manifests
-$ kubectl apply -f .
+$ ${KUBERNETES_CLI:-kubectl} apply -f .
 ```

 ### Verify the service discovery of WebLogic Monitoring Exporter